-Accuracy in Media was founded in 1969 by a group of concerned citizens, led by economist Reed Irvine, who were troubled by the inaccuracies and one-sidedness they saw in the American media.
-Frustrated by the media’s unwillingness to address their individual concerns, they banded together to form Accuracy in Media, hoping that an organization would have more clout than individuals in getting the media to correct serious errors.
+Accuracy in Media was founded in 1969 by a group of concerned citizens, led by economist Reed Irvine, who were troubled by the inaccuracies and bias they saw in the American media.
+Frustrated by the media’s unwillingness to address their concerns, they banded together to form Accuracy in Media in hopes that an organization would have more clout than individuals in getting the media to correct errors.

 Originally a tiny all-volunteer group, Accuracy in Media has grown into an influential organization with several full-time media analysts and thousands of supporters.
-AIM has enjoyed great success in exposing and correcting errors, educating the public to become intelligent news consumers, and convincing media organizations to address errors they have made.
+AIM has had great success in exposing and correcting errors, educating the public to become smarter news consumers, and convincing media organizations to address errors they have made.